- Annual Report (login)

-Clemson University offers rigorous curricula in agriculture, forestry, life sciences, arts, humanities, architecture, business, behavioral science, health, education, human development, engineering and science, connected to professions addressing curricula built on a commitment to interactive teaching, student engagement, discovery, practical applications, social responsibility, creative endeavors, international understanding, diversity and cultural awareness.
+Clemson University offers rigorous curricula in agriculture, forestry, life sciences, arts, humanities, architecture, business, behavioral science, health, education, human development, engineering and applied sciences, connected to professions addressing curricula built on a commitment to interactive teaching, student engagement, discovery, practical applications, social responsibility, creative endeavors, international understanding, diversity and cultural awareness.

 Clemson University provides students with an educational experience that few universities can match.
 Activities based on curricular commitments, such as Creative Inquiry, study abroad, internships and opportunities to conduct research with faculty, provide Clemson’s students a unique and personalized educational experience.
 With Clemson University as their classroom, they are able to take advantage of the vast opportunities afforded to them by a land-grant research university.